 Proof of concept digital garden with Obsidian and Blot

-Modern personal knowledge management tools like Roam Research, Obsidian and Logseq are amazing.
+Modern personal knowledge management tools like Roam Research (opens in a new tab), Obsidian (opens in a new tab) and Logseq (opens in a new tab) are amazing.
 They've changed my workflow so much and I couldn't imagine a life without them anymore.

 One aspect that still seems underdeveloped though is publishing a web of networked thoughts.
 These are sometimes also referred to as "Digital Gardens".
-Some notable ones include Andy Matuschak's notes and Maggie Appletons Digital Garden.
+Some notable ones include Andy Matuschak's notes (opens in a new tab) and Maggie Appletons Digital Garden (opens in a new tab).

 In most cases these people have created a custom solution.
 I've tried that, but it's a big time commitment.